Is it safe to ingest essential oils?

 Firstly, let’s start with some information from the Professional Aromatherapy Bodies – I mean, who researches it better?
-Let’s consider the two mainstream associations: IFPA and FHT…
+Let’s consider the three mainstream associations: IFA, IFPA and FHT…

 IFPA’s statement of 2017 says it “does not endorse the use of essential oils internally or by neat application” (another valid point – that neat application can be just as risky and controversial!).
 This is because they think it compromises “safety standards” not taking account of clients’ individual circumstances.
 IFPA further recognises that there is “a great deal of misinformation on the use of, and purported benefits of ingested essential oils on digital and social media sites.”
 It encourages members to act as advocates for the “safe and best practice our high standard of training provides, continually communicating, informing and discussing with our clients and the wider community on these topics.”
 Well, that couldn’t be clearer!

 Likewise, the FHT clearly states that it “does not endorse the ingestion of essential oils or cover this particular practice for membership and insurance purposes, irrespective of whether members have covered the ingestion of oils in any training they have completed.”
 They describe oral essential oil administration as “potentially high-risk,” especially when an individual recommending or administering oils is not medically qualified or has a lack of pharmacology knowledge.